Prerequisites

 s3:PutObject) to the service account with the ARNarn:aws:iam::static:role/static/inventory. -

-Allow the user or entity that will manage the bucket and access the reports to read and write to the destination bucket.
-The user configuring the inventory report needs the following permissions on the source bucket in order to apply the inventory configuration:
+Allow the user or entity that manages the bucket and accesses the reports to read and write to the destination bucket.
+The user configuring the inventory report needs the following permissions on the source bucket to apply the inventory configuration:

 s3:PutInventoryConfigurations3:ListInventoryConfigurationss3:GetInventoryConfigurations3:DeleteInventoryConfiguration